DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 ## Datasets

-The challenge places a significant emphasis on data collection and utilization, which is a crucial component of the competition.
+This challenge emphasizes **both model innovation AND data collection and utilization**, recognizing the critical role of data in achieving superior performance.
-The organizers do not prescribe a specific training dataset.
+The organizers do not mandate a specific training dataset.
 Instead, participants are free to use any data for training, as long as it meets the following conditions:

-- All training data must be publicly accessible.
+- All training data must be publicly accessible. **Publicly accessible online data, including crawls, is allowed.**
 - Any data in Table.1 must be excluded from the training data.
 - Data derived from or augmented based on Table.1, either directly or indirectly, is not permitted for training.